vamandeshmukh/com-cg-spring-mvc-demo-aug3/README.md

 Maven Update project.

-Download and extract Apache tomcat.
+Download and extract Apache tomcat 9.

+Do not use tomcat 10.

 Add tomcat as server.